interkosmos/fortran-sdl2/README.md

 $ make examples
 ```

-Or use the name of a particular example.
+Or, use the name of a particular example.

 ## Compatibility
 All Fortran interface names are written in snake case.
 For instance,